-Kibbutz Ein Gev is a secular kibbutz located right on the shore of the Sea of Galilee.
+Kibbutz Ein gev is a secular kibbutz with a kosher dining hall and an active synagogue, located right on the shore of the Sea of Galilee.
 The kibbutz was established in 1937 as a "Wall and tower" settlement.
 The original settlers were immigrants from Czechoslovakia

 , Germany, Austria, and the Baltic countries

 .
 Using intensive cultivation methods, they developed banana plantations and they also fished the nearby Lake Kinneret

 During the War of Independence, the kibbutz was under heavy attack by the Syrian army that invaded Israel from the north.

 Today there are 700 residents in the kibbutz.
 The residents of Ein Gev enjoy not only a lively community life, but the fact that they live right on the shore.
 The view from the kibbutz houses combines beautifully between the Sea of Galilee and the Golan Heights.
 The children of Kibbutz Ein Gev are an inseparable part of the young community in the Jordan Valley Regional Council.
 Life in Kibbutz Ein Gev has a lot to do with activities in education, culture, sports, the community, the arts, the economy, and more.

 The kibbutz operates a very successful holiday resort (with dozens of accommodations for guests and a wonderful beach) which provides the main income of the kibbutz.
 There is also a renowned fish restaurant (one the oldest in Israel) serving fish from the lake Kinneret - volunteers can even work on one of the fishing boats on the lake; it’s one of the most requested jobs on the kibbutz.